-This consent included detailed conditions relating to discharge of the industrial effluent generated by the Company.
-One of the specific conditions interalia stated that Insilco to request IIT Roorkee for their comments in its final report with respect to ZLD and Insilco to ensure ZLD by way of recycling the treated effluent or other methodology recommended by IIT Roorkee and approved by Central Pollution Control Board (CPCB) by December 31, 2018.
-The Company had applied for renewal of its water and air consent in October 2018 for the years 2019 to 2028.
-UPPCB had issued few queries on the renewal application, which have been duly replied by the Company.
+(1) "The unit will incorporate the recommendations of Joint Inspection Team in the study of IIT, Roorkee, validate the technology from Central Pollution Control Board (CPCB) and ensure Zero Liquid Discharge (ZLD) by way of recycling the treated effluent or other methodology recommended by IIT, Roorkee and approved by CPCB by December 31, 2018."
+The Company in October 2018 applied to UPPCB for renewal of Consent to Operate under section 25/26 of Water (Prevention & Control of Pollution) Act, 1974 and under section 21/22 of Air (Prevention & Control of Pollution) Act, 1981. for the years 2019 to 2028.
+After filing of the Company's application for renewal of the Consents to Operate, UPPCB had raised query that the Company had not submitted the compliance of Zero Liquid Discharge System and compliance of recommendations and suggestions made by JIT in compliance of orders of NGT.
+The Company had, inter alia, replied that it would be able to discuss the aforesaid queries after receipt of final report from IIT Roorkee and validating the concept from CPCB as per the water Consent to Operate dated May 8, 2018.
 The Company had submitted final report of IIT Roorkee dated July 17, 2019 to UPPCB vide its letter dated July 20, 2019.
 The report evaluated five technologies and all such technologies were concluded as non-feasible.
 The report also concluded that "in present context, there seems to be no feasible technology other than the present practice followed by Insilco for the treatment of Insilco effluent to maintain Sodium Absorption Ratio (SAR) at 26".
 A summary of the report was submitted with Bombay Stock Exchange vide Company's letter dated July 23, 2019.

-UPPCB, vide its orders dated October 22, 2019, refused the Company's application for renewal of Water and Air consent on the ground that 'the unit is using fresh water for dilution of effluent to achieve the norms of SAR 26 which cannot be allowed and unit may submit final report of IIT, Roorkee to CPCB and seek suitable direction'.
-Pursuant to the said refusal orders, the Company suspended its production at Gajraula plant from October 26, 2019 in consultation with UPPCB.
-The Company made a representation to CPCB vide its letter dated October 30, 2019 for seeking suitable direction for the water and air consent renewal and also preferred a Writ Petition before the Hon'ble Allahabad High Court ("Court") on November 1, 2019, interalia, seeking quashing of the orders dated October 22, 2019 passed by UPPCB or in the alternative, for allowing the Company to resume production until the CPCB passes suitable directions and for seeking directions against the UPPCB to renew the Company's water and air consent.
+UPPCB, vide its letters dated October 22, 2019, refused the Company's application for renewal of water and air Consent to Operate on the ground that the unit is using fresh water for dilution of effluent to achieve the norms of Sodium Absorption Ratio (SAR) 26.
+The study carried out by IIT Roorkee has not recommended any feasible method for treatment of the effluent to achieve the prescribed norms.
+The process of dilution with fresh water cannot be allowed.
+Keeping the facts in view the Consent to operate water/air application is hereby rejected.
+Unit may submit final report of IIT, Roorkee to Central Pollution Control Board (CPCB) and seek suitable direction.
+Consequent to above, the Company has suspended its operations on October 26, 2019 after utilizing raw material in process.
+The Company has made a representation alongwith final report of IIT Roorkee to CPCB on October 30, 2019.
+The Company also preferred a Writ Petition before the Hon'ble Allahabad High Court, inter alia, seeking quashing of the orders dated October 22, 2019 passed by UPPCB or in the alternative, for allowing the Company to resume operations until the CPCB passes suitable directions and for seeking directions to the UPPCB to renew the Company's water and air Consent to Operate.